bruce-hill/tomo/docs/text.md

 ---

 ### `split`
-Splits the text into an array of substrings based on a [pattern](patterns.md).
+Splits the text into an list of substrings based on a [pattern](patterns.md).

 ```tomo
 func split(text: Text, pattern: Pattern = "" -> List(Text))